fluca1978/pgenv/README.md

            (Using `$EDITOR`, e.g: `export EDITOR=/usr/bin/emacs`)
 -    `delete` removes the specified configuration
 -    `migrate` is a command used to change the configuration format between versions of `pgenv`
--    `path` accepts a version number and prints on standard output the path to such version configuration path
+-    `path` accepts a version number (or "default") and prints on standard output the path to such version configuration path